Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/switches.md

 ---
 title: Switches
-description: Switches are a quick way to to toggle between two states.
+description: Switches are a type of selection control, offering a quick way to toggle between two states.
 Changing a state is immediate and continuous.
 colors:
 - primary
 - success